Obadiah (Khazar)

-Obadiah was the name of a Khazar ruler of the late eighth or early ninth century.
+Obadiah was the name of a hypothetical Khazar ruler of the late eighth or early ninth century.
 He is described as coming from among "the sons of the sons" of Bulan, but whether this should be taken literally to mean that he was Bulan's grandson, or figuratively to imply a more remote descent, is unclear.
 King Joseph's Reply claimed that Obadiah strengthened Rabbinic Judaism and Hebrew proficiency in Khazaria by building synagogues and schools and inviting Jewish sages to the country.
 In Sefer ha-Ittim, Judah ben Barzillai's list of Khazar Jewish kings lacked Obadiah's name, and several scholars have concluded from this that Obadiah was a fictional character.
 He was succeeded by his son Hezekiah.